RealGrapeTree/CSC.289-sp25capstoneproject_group9/Project_Plan/Novel_Solution_Project_Plan.md

 ### Team Collaboration and Communication – Jake
-{Specify the collaboration and communication tools / platforms that will be used in this project development.
-Describe how your group will use these tools / platforms during this project development.}
 ---
 **Microsoft Teams:**
 Microsoft teams will be the main communication platform for this project.